Why Choose UW?

 fostering inclusion for EdPsych students

-As an enrollment coach, my role is to answer your questions about the Learning Analytics program and to help you decide if this program is the right fit for you and your career goals.
-I love listening to your questions, concerns, and stories.
-I am here to answer whatever questions you have about UW–Madison and to welcome you into the Badger family.
-Contact me directly: pat.walsh@wisc.edu
+As an enrollment coach, I can help answer your questions about the Learning Analytics program and help you decide if it is the right fit for you and your career goals.
+Prospective students often ask me about: